clmonter/Nested-cross-validation-and-grid-search-using-Pytorch/README.md

 # Nested cross-validation and Grid Search using Pytorch
 This repository is used to perform nested cross validation on a single hidden layer MLP using Pytorch.
+Let's understand how it works!

 The already implemented parameters adjustable with grid search are:
 - batch size